 This application will provide real-time access to personal information.
 By sharing your Campus Wide Login (CWL) ID and password with others, they are now able to view and update your personal information.
 We do not recommend sharing your CWL ID with others, or alternately, you may wish to create a second CWL ID to be used only by you when accessing the Self-Service Web Application.

-To preserve the security and confidentiality of your CWL ID and password, please refer to University Policy 104 – Responsible Use of Information Technology for reference.
+To preserve the security and confidentiality of your CWL ID and password, please refer to Policy SC14 – Information Systems (formerly Policy #104) for reference.

 Log on to the Self-Service Web Application and view and update your personal, payroll, and benefits information in one centralized, secure, web portal.

 Self Service requires you to apply for a CWL ID (if you don’t already have one).
 You can apply for a CWL ID from any location – campus or off-campus.
 If you wish to access self-service from off-campus, please also read the VPN instructions once you have successfully applied for a CWL ID.